octokatt/rumsford/characters/angela_gladstone.md

 (*) Geoffrey Ash: Family Rivalry, must prove that he's the sad, sad Crowley-wanna be that he is, bugger him

 (*) Melissa Andrus: Miserable architect that's a local family connection, who is now almost-always miserable due to a bad project.
+    Update: this was due to the depression plague, has now been cured

 ### Family Ties

 (*) Family Connections: You can find the right person for the job.
 Treat all services as costing one Resource dot less.
 This may require you to "occasionally" perform services for less than your usual fee in return.

-(*) "Helpful" Family: Angie's mother, [], wants her to be happy, which means finding a good job, getting a good husband, and having three to four children.
-Gratefully, her father doesn't worry about this... as long as she awakens as a Magi.
+(*) "Helpful" Family: Angie's mother, Puja, wants her to be happy, which means finding a good job, getting a good husband, and having three to four children.
+Gratefully, her father Kumar doesn't worry about this... as long as she awakens as a Magi.

 (*) Silver Ladder: You are associated with the Silver Ladder.
 Geoffrey is a _terrible_ Silver Ladder.